 Step 5: Examine the Order Execution Policy

 A broker’s order execution policy can provide significant insights into whether they offer DMA.
 Look for detailed descriptions of how orders are routed and executed.
-Brokers offering DMA will explicitly mention direct routing to exchanges and the ability to interact with the market’s order book directly.
+Brokers offering DMA will explicitly mention direct routing to exchanges and the ability to interact directly with the market’s order book.

-You will find this information in the broker’s terms of service, FAQs, or dedicated sections on their website.
+This information can be found in the broker’s terms of service, FAQs, or dedicated sections on their website.

 Step 6: Contact Customer Support